15 Surprising Health Benefits of Broccoli: Unlocking Nature’s Superfood

 Introduction

-Most people hear about broccoli when they start dieting.
-So what is broccoli?
 Broccoli, or Brassica oleracea, is among the healthiest vegetables on the market.
-You might be unaware of its many benefits.
-Eating broccoli can help you keep hydrated and enhance the function of your brain.
+Eating broccoli can help you keep hydrated and enhance brain function.
 It can also be included in a number of delectable ways in meals, snacks, and beverages.
 Discover the benefits of broccoli as a superfood and some simple ways to eat more of it.
-So, you should incorporate it completely into your diet.

 Nutrients Concentration per 100 gm